erensertkaya/inputSaver/README.md

 You have to select where to plugin mount with jQuery selector, after that you can initialize plugin on that element.

->identifier: It's the array of attribute that select all the form elements on current page that plugin initialized.
+>identifier: By given order inputSaver collets all the input elements according to theese attiributes values by given order..

->name: It's name of the plugin that belongs that page.
-It has to be unique for that project.
+>name: Name of the plugin that belongs that page.
+It has to be unique for that page.

->context: It's an array of elements to determine which range of page element's will saved.
+>context: Array of elements to determine which range of dom element's will saved.
 > If you don't set that option, by default it's going to set as document object that means it's will save all the form elements.

 >saveTo: As option name tells, this option is where you decide to save collected data whether server or client.
 (You have two option database and storage, by default it's set as storage).

->disInclude: It's array of jQuery selectors for disincluding unwanted input elements.
+>disInclude: Array of jQuery selectors for disincluding unwanted input elements.

 # Optional Options
->urlToSave, urlToSave, urlToUpdate, urlToDelete: Those options need to use if saveTo option set as database every option corresponding to backend url which perform database related operations.
+>urlToSave, urlToSave, urlToUpdate, urlToDelete: Those options need to use if saveTo option set as database.
+Every option corresponding to backend url which perform database related operations.

 # Callback Functions